 Embracing online marketing to some degree is almost essential for every business, no matter how they traditionally connect and do business with the customers and clients.

 Now, even offline-only business must learn to seamlessly blend both physical and digital marketing strategies to create customer experiences that establish and build deeper relationships with consumers, who increasing seek to engage with brands and companies on their own terms.

-Here are some basic must-haves offline businesses seeking to attract customers online for in-store commerce:
+Here are some basic must-haves offline businesses seeking to attract customers online for

 While many brands and business not involved in ecommerce don't view their website as an important component of digital marketing, nothing could be further from the truth.
 Quality web design is vital to reach potential customers online, which is why you need to invest in UI and UX..

 Just consider these facts.
 Research shows that mobile devices now make up two-thirds of all digital media consumption, and 57% of web users say they won't recommend a business with a poorly designed mobile site.

 So, a mobile-friendly website must be an integral part of your short- and long-term marketing strategy.

 UX and UI experts have the art of creating mobile websites down to a science, taking into account everything from page load times to how the placement of certainelements on mobile displays influences whether or not someone visits your store or makes a purchase.

 So, do your homework and hire someone with technical expertise and hands-on experience in mobile-focused web development and design.